No Children: Legacy

-"No Children" has become a staple of Mountain Goats sets, often with the audience singing along.
+By about 2007, "No Children" became a staple of the Mountain Goats' live performances, often with the audience singing along.
 In 2018, the song was covered live by Julien Baker; Darnielle said that this was "the best version of the song," praising her tenderness.

 In 2008, the song was featured as the opening and closing theme on the premiere of the third and final season of Moral Orel on the episode "Numb", in which the song plays when the titular character’s parents, Clay and Bloberta, grow to be even more resentful of each other as they sleep in separate beds.
 It also features in the 2019 series finale of You're the Worst, playing over a montage of the characters' lives after the show's end.
 The song echoes the two main characters' unorthodox romance.

 In the fall of 2021, the song became a viral hit on the online video platform TikTok, which Darnielle has acknowledged during live performances.
+In August 2026, the song became the Mountain Goats' first gold record.